dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 The checker workflow has the input parameter file `checker-input-cwl.json <https://github.com/dockstore-testing/md5sum-checker/blob/master/checker-input-cwl.json>`__.
-This is the file that we would pass to the checker workflow to ensure that our original tool is working properly when we run it with the input file mentioned above.
-Again, in some cases this file could be the same as the one for the original tool parameter file, though not in this case.
+This is the file that we would pass to the checker workflow to ensure that our parent entry is working properly when we run it with the input file mentioned above.
+Again, in some cases this file could be the same as the one for the parent entry's parameter file, though not in this case.

 ::